What Are the Most Common Spine Problems and How Can They Be Treated?

 If the condition is severe, it will also affect the intervertebral joints, discs, ligaments, cervical muscles, and nerve roots.
 While the primary symptom of whiplash is neck pain, the patient may also experience the following:

 For the first 2 to 3 weeks following a whiplash, the patient will have to wear a soft cervical collar to keep the neck in place while the affected tissue is healing.
 However, there are additional treatments for whiplash, such as:

 Surgery for whiplash is rarely necessary, as the condition usually resolves itself within several weeks.
 Only if the symptoms fail to subside or worsen within 6 to 8 weeks after the incident you will need to undergo surgery.

-The majority of compression fractures do not require surgery, as they can be effectively treated with pain-relieving medication, bracing and activity modification.
+The majority of compression fractures do not require surgery, as they can be effectively treated with pain-relieving medication, bracing, and activity modification.
 Nonetheless, vertebroplasty or kyphoplasty, two similar surgical procedures, may be necessary after a compression fracture.
-The surgery involves injecting orthopaedic cement into the fracture.
+The surgery involves injecting orthopedic cement into the fracture.

 Low Back Sprains and Strains

 Pain in the low back is one of the most common medical complaints.
 While it can be caused by cervical stenosis or a herniated disc, the majority of patients come to struggle consequence of excessive flexion, lifting or carrying a heavy object, and excessive extension.

 The pain may be so severe that the patient may be under the impression that they broke a bone in their spine.
 Nevertheless, the pain subsides within several days and disappears completely within 2 to 3 weeks.
 The symptoms of a low back sprain or strain include: